 Canadian Hydrographic Association

 Beaudoin, Jonathan; Clarke, J.E.
-Hughes; Van den Ameele, Edward J.; and Gardner, James, "Geometric and Radiometric Correction of Multibeam Backscatter Derived from Reson 8101 Systems" (2002).
-Center for Coastal and Ocean Mapping.
+Hughes; Van den Ameele, Edward J.; and Gardner, James V., "Geometric and Radiometric Correction of Multibeam Backscatter Derived from Reson 8101 Systems" (2002).
+Canadian Hydrographic Conference.
 242.